thanetz/DataHack2019/README.md

 | port_dst | The destination port used in the session |
 | transport_protocol | The connection protocol - could be TCP or UDP |

+TODO: continue to add descriptions

-* Other than "network_id", "device_id" and "type" all fields are optional and can be null
+* Other than "network_id" and "device_id" all fields are optional and can be null

 ### Example
 For example, line 2 tells us that at 00:00 hours (=midnight) device 139276 was connected to